-To reflect and support art-making and community-building, Round 3 of Audience (R)Evolution will have the specific focus of audience engagement and community development as they relate to theatre for young and multigenerational audiences, as well as those working with a cross-cultural, cross-sector and/or cross-discipline focus.
-This round seeks to inspire and challenge theatres to develop quality partnerships and artistic work to see if we can better understand and fuel this apparent growth trend in attendance at events for young people and multigenerational audiences.
+To reflect and support art-making and community-building, Round 3 of Audience (R)Evolution will have the specific focus of audience engagement and community development as they relate to theatre for young and multigenerational audiences.
+This round seeks to inspire and challenge theatres to develop meaningful partnerships and artistic work in an effort to better understand and fuel the apparent growth trend in attendance at events for young and multigenerational audiences.
 This round also encourages applicants to consider the benefits of cross-cultural, cross-sector and/or cross-discipline ways of making theatre.

 Round 3, Grantmaking will provide support in two categories:

 Exploration Grants of up to $5,000 will allow teams of TCG Member Theatre staff and/or community stakeholders to observe effective audience engagement and/or community development programs or consult with professionals who can advise on strategies to deepen relationships with communities served by the theatre.
 Grant activities will focus on peer-to-peer and field-wide learning as they relate to theatre for young and multigenerational audiences.
 The program also encourages applicants to consider the benefits of cross-cultural, cross-sector and/or cross-discipline ways of theatre-making.
 These grants are intended to serve as a catalyst for deeper field-wide relationships between Applicant Theatres and those being observed.

 Cohort Grants of $75,000 or $150,000 will allow teams of three or more organizations, one of which must be a TCG Member Theatre (that must serve as the Project Leader) to implement and refine ways to increase audience engagement and community development in theatre for young and multigenerational audiences.
 Cohorts should share similar needs and interests to implement audience engagement and community development strategies.
 Cohorts can be based on budget size, region, aesthetic, or other common interests and collaborating partners may be cross-cultural, cross-sector and/or cross-discipline.
 These grants are intended to have a seismic impact on the participating theatres, as well as the field at large, by building audiences for theatre through projects that lead to new, more frequent, and increased audience and community participation.
-(Guidelines and Applications to be released in Fall 2018)
+(Guidelines and Applications to be released in Winter 2019)